 Islam has prescribed that its followers give people their due rights.
 Parents, spouses, children, neighbors; all are given specific rights according to their specific roles in this world.
-Through this, mutual bonds, solidity is set and strengthened between the individuals of a Muslim society.
-It spreads love and unity and prevents the society from fragmenting.
+Accordingly, mutual bonds and solidity can be established and strengthened between the individuals of a Muslim society.
+This spreads love and unity and prevents the society from fragmenting.

-"Everyone of you is a guardian, and responsible for what is in his custody.
-The ruler is a guardian of his subjects and responsible for them; a husband is a guardian of his family and is responsible for it; a woman is a guardian of her husband's house and is responsible for it, and a servant is a guardian of his master's property and is responsible for it."
+The Prophet said: “Each of you is a guardian, and responsible for what is in his custody.
+The ruler is a guardian of his subjects and responsible for them.
+A husband is a guardian of his family and is responsible for them.
+A woman is a guardian of her husband’s house and is responsible for it, and a servant is a guardian of his master’s property and is responsible for it.”
 (Bukhari)

 Even animals have rights.
-Showing them compassion and treating them well is a means to attain forgiveness of one's sins.
-The Messenger of Islam, Muhammad said:
+Showing them compassion and treating them well is a means to attain forgiveness of one’s sins.
+The Messenger of Allah, Muhammad said:

-"Once a man was tending to some business, and became very thirsty.
+“Once a man was tending to some business, and became very thirsty.
 He came across a well, so he descended into it and drank from it.
-[When he came out], he saw a dog panting and rolling his mouth in dirt (in search of water) due to thirst.
-The man said, 'This dog is as thirsty as I was.'
-So he descended [once again] filled his boot with water and gave drink to the dog.
-[Due to that] Allah rewarded him by forgiving his sins."
-They said, "O Messenger of Allah, will we be rewarded even due to our well treatment of animals?"
-He replied, "Yes indeed.
-For [the well treatment of] every fresh liver (living thing) you will receive reward."
+[When he came out], he saw a dog panting and licking the dirt (in search of water) due to thirst.
+The man said, ‘This dog is as thirsty as I was.’
+So he descended [once again] into the well, filled his boot with water and gave a drink to the dog.
+[Due to that] Allah rewarded him by forgiving his sins.”
+They said, “O Messenger of Allah, will we be rewarded even for our kindness to animals?”
+He replied, “Yes indeed.
+Every kindness to a living being will be rewarded.”
 (Bukhari)

-Islam has made ill-treating animals, such as confining them [without food or drink] or torturing them, reasons for entering Hellfire.
-The Messenger of Islam, Muhammad said:
+Islam has made mistreating animals, such as confining them without food or drink, or torturing them, reasons for entering the Hellfire.
+The Messenger of Allah, Muhammad said: